Oak Hill Memorial Park

 Oak Hill Memorial Park is a cemetery in San Jose, California, United States.
-Founded in 1847, it is the oldest and largest secular cemetery in California.
+Founded in 1847, it is the oldest secular cemetery in California.
 Oak Hill is the northernmost hill in the San Juan Bautista Hills of South San Jose.

 History

 The cemetery's origins date back to 1839, during the Mexican period of California, when city officials of the Pueblo de San José de Guadalupe began to bury the dead on the northern side of the San Juan Bautista Hills, in modern-day South San Jose.
 It was known simply as the Pueblo Graveyard.

 In 1847, following the American Conquest of California, surveyor Chester Lyman, along with William Fisher of Rancho Laguna Seca, laid out an official city cemetery on a nearby tract, which was simply known as the Pueblo Cemetery, until 1858, when it was renamed to Oak Hill Cemetery (Oak Hill being the northernmost hill of the San Juan Bautista Hills where the cemetery is laid out).

 When the city sold the cemetery to A.J.
 Hocking in 1933, its name was changed for the final time to Oak Hill Memorial Park.
 The Hocking family's tenure of ownership of the cemetery was marked by the construction of new mausoleums, notably the Azalea and Parkview Terraces, as well as the construction of the Fountain of the Apostles and the Chapel of the Oaks.
 In 1986, Oak Hill was finally sold to Dignity Memorial.